David S. Danaher

 Verbal nouns

-for fourth-semester Czech
+Words for "married/marrying" in Czech

 Czech verbal prefixes